Aitzaz94/airbnb-clone/README.md

 added devise actions like, signup, signin, signout on home page and make svg of airbnb clickable to navigate to the root path

 updated view code for devise sign up page

+added controller check in application.html in layout folder to restrict navbar display in signin and signup page

+updated view code for devise sign in page